 Dr. Olga Krasa-Ryabets

-Olga’s areas of interest include cognitive humanities, archeology of the everyday, slow thinking and the off-modern.
+Olga is the founder of the Centre for Aliative and Trivial Research (CenAR).
+Her areas of interest include cognitive humanities, archeology of the everyday and the off-modern.

 She holds a Theatre Specialist BA with Honours (University of Toronto), an MA in Alternative Theatre Directing and Puppetry (Academy of Performing Arts in Prague) and a PhD in Theatre Studies from the University of Amsterdam with a dissertation titled Secret Theatre: off-the-grid performance practices in socialist Poland and Czechoslovakia (2019).